MYBGH/dotfiles/README.md

-Setting up shell aliases and small helpers I actually use.
+Shell aliases and small helpers I actually use.